how to choose a painting surface

 ∙ They are more sturdy then canvas.
 This means they will last longer than canvas given similar environmental circumstances.

 ∙ If you want to paint over an old painting on wood panel, it is easily remedied by sanding off any old texture and paint.
 I don’t recommend repainting over old paintings on canvas.
-It is difficult to properly sand the texture off, and isn’t as strong as wood panel for the added weight when applying extra layers.
+With stretched canvas it is difficult to properly sand the texture off, and canvas isn’t as strong as wood panel for the added weight when applying extra layers.

-∙ These can get heavy when working on large size panels.
+∙ Wood panels can be heavy especially when working with large size panels.